 Anya Evans is a PhD candidate currently conducting ethnographic research in the Middle East.
 Her work revolves around issues of the everyday and the future under occupation.
 She is a co-founder of The New Ethnographer and also works on issues of gender and fieldwork, digital ethnography, and radical methodologies.

 As a single, European woman working alone in a highly militarised and multi-ethnic region of the Middle East, I am harassed daily, by men of a range of ages, religions, and backgrounds.
-I am touched in the street, my interest as a researcher is regularly misunderstood as sexual advance or invitation for a relationship.
-Men who I work and do business with often come too close and touch me in ways NGO workers and other foreign female workers here do not expect or experience.
+I am cat called and touched in the street, my interest as a researcher is regularly misunderstood as sexual advance or invitation for a relationship, and I am assumed to be “available” to spend time alone with men, something that goes against the (multiple) local codes of religious conduct.
+Men who I work and do business with often come too close and touch me in ways NGO workers and other foreign women here do not expect or experience.
 Or if they do, there are often protocols in place that help to manage the situation or prevent them having to return to an unsafe space.
-As a lone fieldworker, attempts are made to break into my car when I drive alone.
+As a lone fieldworker, with no such protocol and protection, I am something of a target.
+Attempts are made to break into my car when I drive alone.
 I am strip-searched in airports.
-I have been sexually assaulted outside my house, twice, and the police have informed me that this is a ‘family matter’ and they were unable to help me locate my assailant.
+I have been sexually assaulted outside my house, twice, and local police have informed me that this is a ‘family matter’ and they were unable to help me locate my assailant.

 An excerpt picked at random from my fieldnotes: